oasis-open/openc2-oif-device/device/actuator/ReadMe.md

 	        self._dispatch.register_dispatch(Query)
 	```

-8. Add any additional, non standard, python libraries used to the `requirements.txt` file in the root folder
+8. Add any additional, non-standard, python libraries used to the `requirements.txt` file in the root folder

 ## Running the Actuator
-- Actuator is configured to run a Docker container
+Actuator is configured to run a Docker container.

 1. Install docker

-3. Build/pull container
+2. Build/pull container
     - Build
 		- Run the `configure.py` script in the parent folder to create the Dockerfiles for the actuators
 		- Return to the actuator folder and run the following commands, replacing `ACTUATOR` with the name of the actuator in lowercase